Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 A person looking in the mirror with a supportive, compassionate expression, symbolizing self-acceptance and overcoming self-criticism in a warm, hopeful setting.

 Ever got frustrated with that constant chatter in your head?
 The one that whispers "you're not good enough" or "you messed up again"?
 Yeah, that's your inner critic.
-Recent client interviews at Amaha highlighted that clients frequently engage in negative self-talk daily, with Indians being particularly susceptible due to our achievement-oriented culture and societal pressures.
+Clinicians at Amaha note that clients frequently engage in negative self-talk, with Indians being particularly susceptible due to our achievement-oriented culture and societal pressures.

 What is Self-Criticism Really?